CosmosContracts/juno/SECURITY.md

 ## Critical bug or security issue 💥

+If you're here because you're trying to figure out how to notify us of a security issue,

-For a critical security bug, please do not publicly disclose it, or post on GitHub.
-Instead, go to [Discord](https://discord.gg/wHdzjS5vXx), and alert the core engineers:
+go to [Discord](https://discord.gg/wHdzjS5vXx), and alert the core engineers:

 - Jake (Meow) `Meow Stargaze ✨🔭#1736`
 - Dimi `dimi 🦙#2998`